Zhang-Junsheng/Zhang-Junsheng.github.io/_pages/reading_seminar.md

 ---

 <p>Fall 2022 under the guidance of Prof. Song Sun, we continue to have a reading seminar on complex geometry.
 We will be meeting Friday at 1pm--4pm (PT time) in 748 Evans Hall.
 This semester we don't have a presecribed topic and participants are free to give talks from their own tastes.
-You can sign up for a talk using this <a href="https://docs.google.com/spreadsheets/d/1XxCFOiF1b4nFCLuem0fPt7d5ALxDJKVjxgu0Sw6DPUM/edit?usp=sharing"> google sheet. </a> Song is willing to provide interesting topics and related references, so if you want to find a topic to study and give a talk on the seminar, feel free to reach out to Song for suggestions.</p>
+You can sign up for a talk using this <a href="https://docs.google.com/spreadsheets/d/1XxCFOiF1b4nFCLuem0fPt7d5ALxDJKVjxgu0Sw6DPUM/edit?usp=sharing"> google sheet. </a> Email <a href="mailto:jszhang@berkeley.edu"> Junsheng </a> if you want to be added to the mailing list.
+Song is willing to provide interesting topics and related references, so if you want to find a topic to study and give a talk on the seminar, feel free to reach out to Song for suggestions.</p>

 <p> <table cellpadding="4" cellspacing="2" border="8">